edjo241/Hatio_ToDo_Application/README.md

 - `npm install`: Installs the required dependencies for the React frontend.
 - `npm start`: Starts the React development server and launches the application in the browser.

-#Note

-1. Used Github access token to create gist.
-It may expires which cause error to generates gist file.
-2. Gist file will also save in the directory exporedProjects locally.

 ## Testing